Huntingdonshire Branch pubs selling real ale

 9 New Street

 This busy town-centre free house has up to six real ales and six real ciders focusing on micro-breweries and unusual beers including milds, porters and stouts.
 Good range of bottled ciders, UK and foreign bottled beers including Trappist ales.
 Beer festivals are held each year.
-Live blues and rock nights are hosted on Wednesday, Friday, Saturday and Sunday.
 Outside is a large, imaginatively-created covered and heated beer garden.
 Hunts CAMRA Cider Pub of the Year 2014 & 2015.
 Note that although this pub is owned by Greene King it does operate as a free house.
-Three Blind Mice beers are Real Ale served in Keg Kegs.
+Three Blind Mice beers are real ale served in KeyKeg.

 - RAFA Club 44 Huntingdon Street St Neots PE19 1DU (01480) 386308